mitio/useful-ffmpeg-commands/README.md

 This repo contains examples for useful FFmpeg commands extracted from practical needs.

-## Intro
+## What is FFmpeg?

-If you don't know what [FFmpeg](https://www.ffmpeg.org/) is, this page will probably be of little use to you.
+If you haven't met with [FFmpeg](https://www.ffmpeg.org/) yet, this page might be of little use to you.

 FFmpeg is a free, open-source software and it's the Swiss Army knife of video- and audio-related processing.
 It can be used to do an unbelievable range of things and it's being utilized by virtually anyone who's doing any form of video processing.
 It comes as a command-line tool, but many programs ship with a built-in version of FFmpeg in them to be able to process multimedia files.
 FFmpeg will run on Linux, Windows, OS X and other platforms.

 This is my personal collection of FFmpeg commands, recorded here for myself to come back to and check when I need something.
 I'm making it public because someone else might find some pieces of information here useful.

 **License:** Feel free to use the information here in any way you wish, no attribution is needed, but I take no responsibility for the results of your actions.

 Some of the commands have been taken verbatim from other sources, others have been heavily modified since.
 You can find some more commands here: